A transformational approach to collective behavior: Canonical Generating Functional Approach

 where $q$ is the canonical coordinate, $p$ is the conjugate canonical momentum, $P$ is the new conjugate canonical momentum, $\tau$ is the metric on $x$ (e.g., $\tau(t,x,y,z,t)=\sqrt{t^2-(x^2+y^2+z^2)/c^2}$ for a hyperbolic Minkowski metric on $(t,x,y,z)$-space), $\nu$ is a coefficient of resistivity (introduced by Bellman for resistive control, and solvability of the HJB equation) and

 is the action on extended phase space.
 The finite generating function is also called the action, entropy, or the log-likelihood.
+The generating function, that is a solution to Eq.~\eqref{hjb.eqn}, generates a canonical transformation from $(p,q) \to (P,Q)$, where the motion is cyclic in $Q$, that is linear motion.
 Bellman has been added because of his recognition of the importance of the canonical generating function to optimal control theory \citep{kalman63}, which he called the approximate Value Function instead of the action, the state $s$ instead of the canonical coordinate $q$, and the approximation parameter $\theta$, instead of the new conjugate momentum $P$.
 The reason for the word approximate being used is that the Value Function is solved for by using what is called Feature Value Iteration, where the features are used to approximate the Value Function, $\widetilde{V}_\theta(s)$, and the $\theta$ are the parameters of the approximation.
 The problem with this approach is that the parameters do not approximate the solution, they are the solution.
 The action generates a canonical transformation from $(p,q)$ to $(P,Q)$, as shown in Fig.~\ref{hst.gen.fig}.
 The two foliations are also defined by $P=\text{constant}$ and $Q=\text{constant}$, as shown in Fig.~\ref{analytic.function.fig}.

+The finite generating functional form of the action, $S_p[f(x)]$, is the Heisenberg Scattering Transformation (HST).
+The form of this transformation is derived in Sec.~\ref{theory.HST.sec} and appears as Eq.~\eqref{hst.eqn}.
+A graphical representation of the HST expansion is shown in Fig.~\ref{hst.fig}.
+This canonical generating functional generates a canonical transformation from the canonical field momentum and canonical field to the canonical momentum and canonical coordinate, that is $[\pi(x),f(x)] \to (p,q)$.
+It satisfies the functional form of the Hamilton-Jacobi equation,

+so that the motion will be linearized, that is constrained to a low dimensional linear subspace.